to report a fire, get an ambulance or get help from the police. Suspicious activity in the neighborhood should also be reported immediately to 9-1-1.

 Brush and Bulky Trash

-Brush and bulky trash items include large limbs, shrubbery, bagged leaves (in sealed bags with a maximum 50 gallon capacity), furniture, appliances, mattresses and box springs.
+Brush and bulky trash items include large limbs, shrubbery, bagged leaves (in sealed bags with a maximum 50 gallon capacity), furniture, appliances (appliances with Freon, e.g. refrigerators, are NOT accepted), mattresses and box springs.
 To help you get these items out in time for pickup, you are allowed to start putting these materials out starting on the Thursday BEFORE your collection week.

 Mandatory Watering Guidelines